on-prem/jidoteki-admin-api/docs/API.md

 ### Retrieving a backup

-This will start a download of `backup.tar.gz`.
+This will start a download of `backup.tar`.

 **Since**